cs573-22s/reflections/week4.md

 ## Description:

 This website investigates the styles of selfies in 5 different cities across the world.
 They have made some really interesting and visualizations.
+It is a very unique topic as well.

 ## What I found interesting?